 Micron’s AI exposure: HBM as GPU infrastructure

 The official product pages of Micron officially present the AI connection.
-According to the company, HBM is under the Non-Neural network portfolio of the AI data-centers, and both HBM3E and HBM4 both are designed to run on next-gen AI platforms, with high bandwidth and enhanced power efficiency.
+According to the company, HBM is under the Non-Neural network portfolio of the AI data-centers, and both HBM3E and HBM4 are designed to run on next-gen AI platforms, with high bandwidth and enhanced power efficiency.

 The RNOA of Micron returned to 22.7% in 2025 after becoming negative in 2023 and Economic value created increased to $3.58 per share in 2025 compared to negative $9.90 in 2023.
 That is precisely what a robust memory cycle recall appears to be.